Dylan Matthews

 Dylan Matthews is an American journalist.
-He is currently a correspondent for Vox, an online media venture.
+He is a program officer at Coefficient Giving.
+He previously worked as a correspondent for Vox from 2014 to 2025.

 Professional life

 Early writing

 In 2004, at the age of 14, Matthews launched a personal blog on politics and other issues under the name minipundit.
 Matthews graduated from Hanover High School in Hanover, New Hampshire, in 2008.
 He went on to Harvard University, where he studied social and political philosophy, and also wrote for The Harvard Crimson.